flamerohr/react-simple-async-import/README.md

 const MySection = composeDynamicImport(options);
 ```

-It is important ot return a Promise (with result) in the `load` callback.
+It is important to return a Promise (with result) or the result without Promise in the `load` callback.
 This ensures that the composed component can capture the imported result.

 The result can be in the `default` key as with ES6 `export default` behaviour, or the actual component but just make it doesn't have a default key.